WWE News: Samoa Joe Says Vince McMahon ‘Vehemently Opposed’ Signing Him In The Past

 “Oh, there were tons here for years.
 Years.
 Vince vehemently opposed me being in WWE.
 He didn’t know me, wasn’t familiar with me.
 And now we have a great relationship, everything’s working fine,” said Joe in an interview with Fightful.

-Fans had wanted to see Joe as a member of the WWE long before McMahon gave him a chance.
+Fans wanted to see Joe as a member of the WWE long before McMahon gave him a chance.
 The lengthy journey paid off for Joe at last, as he was able to change McMahon’s perception of him.

 “I think he just realize he already bought it, so he might as well use it.
 No, like I said, with every partner I’ve ever worked with it’s about time and understanding.
 And we’ve had some time and we’ve had some understanding.
 It’s working out pretty well,” added Joe regarding McMahon warming up to him.